 When your child was born, you probably went a little crazy covering electrical outlets, locking kitchen cabinets and placing cleaning products high out of reach.
 Every parent knows the basics of childproofing their house, but when was the last time you thought about childproofing the garage?

-It’s easy to overlook garage safety when you’re thinking about child safety.
+It’s easy to overlook garage safety precautions when you’re thinking about your child.
 After all, it’s not like they play in there every day, right?
 If you haven’t considered your garage door to be a safety hazard, you aren’t alone.
 In fact, 82% of Americans admit that they tend to neglect maintenance and safety when it comes to their garage door.

 The truth is that your garage — especially the garage door — presents a number of potential dangers for children.
 Just because their toys aren’t out there or their playroom is on the other side of the house doesn’t mean that their curious minds won’t lead them into the garage when you aren’t looking.

 Just as you childproof your house, it’s important to take a few minutes to find and eliminate dangers your children may face in the garage.

 One of the biggest dangers in the garage is the door itself.
 These days, garage doors are equipped with sensors designed to prevent the door from coming down on top of a child, but that doesn’t mean it’s okay to let your guard down when kids are around.
 With proper care and inspection, you can take steps to make your garage door more child safe.
 Routine checks of your garage door and opener specifically are critical to keeping the door — and your child — safe.
 So how can you practice good garage door safety?

 1. Make Sure Garage Door Remotes Are out of Reach

 Many homeowners have a wall panel to open their garage door when they’re coming out of the house, as well as remotes in their vehicles to open and close their garage door when they’re pulling in or out of the driveway.
 All of these remotes should always be kept out of reach of children.